All you need to know about the Dubai Canal

-Since its opening in 2017, the Dubai Canal has become one of the most popular attractions in the city, and one which exemplifies the emirate’s commitment to innovative engineering.
-While the colourful waters of the Dubai Canal are certainly beautiful, there’s a lot more to this marvel than what meets the eye.
-Take a look at our Dubai Canal review to learn more about this stunning spectacle.
+Since its inception, the Dubai Canal has become a popular attraction in the city, exemplifying the emirate’s commitment to innovative engineering.
+While the colourful waters of the canal are certainly beautiful, there’s a lot more to this marvel than what meets the eye.
+Check out our Dubai Canal review to learn more about this stunning spectacle.

 All about the Dubai Canal

-Inaugurated approximately 3 years ago, the Dubai Canal is a 3.2-kilometre long man-made canal running through the UAE’s most famous highway, Sheikh Zayed Road.
+Dubai Canal is a 3.2-kilometre-long man-made canal running through the UAE’s most famous highway, Sheikh Zayed Road.
 Inspired by the Golden Gate Bridge of San Francisco, this waterfront destination has become a major tourist attraction in Dubai.

 This 6.4km waterfront beauty comes with a 3km running track, 12km cycling track and a mechanical waterfall at the intersection of the Sheikh Zayed Road bridge and the canal.
-In addition to these, there are five pedestrian bridges, of which three run across the Canal.
-This way visitors can easily cross over and enjoy the stunning sights from the top of the bridge.
-Very close for residents of rental apartments in Business Bay, the brand new development of Al Habtoor City is set along the banks of the Dubai Canal.
+There are also five pedestrian bridges, of which three run across the canal.
+This way, visitors can easily cross over and enjoy the stunning sights from the top of the bridge.
+Very close to the rental apartments in Business Bay, the development of Al Habtoor City is set along the banks of the Dubai Canal.

 The Water Network

-The water network of the canal comprises of three water bodies.
-The Dubai Canal, which covers a distance of 2.9 km and connects Business Bay to the Arabian Gulf.
-The Arabian Gulf coastline, which has a beautiful beachfront.
+The water network of the canal comprises three water bodies covering 2.9 km and connecting Business Bay to the Arabian Gulf.
+The Arabian Gulf coastline has a beautiful beachfront.
 The final part of the canal is the Crystal Lagoon at Safa Park.

 The Green Network

-This network connects Safa Park to new Jumeirah Beach Park.
+This network connects Safa Park to the new Jumeirah Beach Park.

 The Public Realm

 This is the surrounding area around the canal which is being developed.
-There are many restaurants and recreational facilities close to this area, in the neighbouring district of Jumeirah.
+Some projects are completed, while others are under construction.
+There are many restaurants and recreational facilities nearby.

-One of the most popular things to do at the Dubai Canal is the cruises.
-There are a number of companies offering these tours in the city, including Rayna Tours, Arabian Adventures, Xclusive Yachts and more.
+Many companies offer cruise tours in the city, including Rayna Tours, Arabian Adventures, Xclusive Yachts and more.

 Dubai Canal Dhow Cruise

-With the Dubai Canal Dhow Cruise, you will see the famous Arabian Gulf is all its glory.
+With the Dubai Canal Dhow Cruise, you will see the famous Arabian Gulf in all its glory.
 This is your chance to appreciate the Dubai Skyline from a different perspective.
-During the night, you could just relax under the stars and enjoy the serene atmosphere.
+You could relax under the stars during the night and enjoy the serene atmosphere.

 The 2.5 km journey starts from Dubai Festival City Mall.
 You will generally pass through Business Bay, Safa Park, JW Marquis Hotel and the Westin Hotel.
-And of course, you will see the world’s tallest building, Burj Khalifa in the background.
-On this dhow cruise, you get a chance to pass through the electronically controlled waterfall, which stops automatically when a boat or dhow comes nearby.
+And, of course, you will see the world’s tallest building, Burj Khalifa, in the background.
+On this dhow cruise, you can pass through the electronically controlled waterfall, which stops automatically when a boat or dhow comes nearby.

 For dinner, you will usually be served a 3-course international meal.
 Traditional Arab dances will be performed for your entertainment.

 An abra is an ancient Emirati mode of transportation.
-It has been used by Emiratis for generations, and it represents the heritage of the United Arab Emirates.
+It has been used by Emiratis for generations and represents the heritage of the United Arab Emirates.
 It is, therefore, a novel experience for tourists.

 Abra tours also start and end at Dubai Festival City Mall.
 However, the route differs from the Dubai Canal Dhow Cruise.
-As you move through the Canal, you will see the Ras Al Khor Sanctuary, Business Bay, Westin and St. Regis Hotel, Burj Khalifa, Business Bay Bridge, JW Marriott Hotel, Sheikh Zayed Road Waterfall Bridge.
+As you move through the canal, you will see the Ras Al Khor Sanctuary, Business Bay, Westin and St. Regis Hotel, Burj Khalifa, Business Bay Bridge, JW Marriott Marquis Hotel and Sheikh Zayed Road Waterfall Bridge.

 Dubai Canal Yacht Cruise

-The 3-hour long cruise can be taken during breakfast, lunch or supper time.
+The 3-hour cruise ride can be taken during breakfast, lunch or supper.
 The first destination on this stunning yacht cruise is Marasi Business Bay.
 The gorgeous blue waters, restaurants and cafes attract hundreds of visitors almost daily.

 Business Bay District, Burj Khalifa, Burj Al Arab and Cheese Building are the major landmarks in Dubai that you can look out for during the Dubai Canal yacht cruise.

-* Prices, timings and inclusions are based on individual providers.
-Please contact the companies directly to get an idea of the cost for the Dubai Canal cruises and abra rides.
+* Prices, routes, timings and inclusions are based on individual providers.
+Please get in touch with the companies directly to get an idea of the cost of the cruises and abra rides.

-If these tours don’t interest you, you can hop on the Dubai water taxi network and take a ferry around the canal.
-There are 3 daily ferry trips starting from the Jaddaf Marine Station at 10:00 am, 12:00 pm and 5:40 pm.
+If these tours don’t interest you, you can hop on the water taxi network and take a ferry around the canal.
+Read our guide to water taxis in Dubai to find out more.

 Dubai Canal Restaurants

-If you want to try some eateries after your walk along the Dubai Canal, there are many great choices near the area.
-You can choose from the following Dubai Canal Restaurants, located within a 5-km radius.
+If you want to try some eateries after walking along the Dubai Canal, there are many great choices nearby.
+You can choose from the following Dubai Canal Restaurants within a 5-km radius.
 If you are near the Business Bay end of the Canal, Al Habtoor City is fairly close to the area.
-The restaurants in the hotels there, are great to refuel after a long walk.
+The restaurants here are great for refuelling after a long walk.
 Alternatively, the restaurants in Jumeirah are also easily accessible if you are closer to the Safa side of the canal.
 Here are some of the eclectic options near the area.

 - Manga Sushi – Japanese (Level 1, Beach Park Plaza Centre, Jumeirah 2 – Dubai)